berkayguldal/pyplay/README.md

-# pyplay
+# PyPlay
-Launcher and downloading platform for PyGame's!
+Launcher and downloading platform for game made using PyGame!